ClaraFanget/term-project/README.md

-# API Bookstore Backend Project – Assignment 2
+# API Bookstore Backend Project – Term Project

 ## 1. Project Overview

-This project is a RESTful API server developed as part of **Assignment 2**.
+This project is a RESTful API server developed as part of **Term Project**.
-The goal is to implement a backend system based on a database-driven API design, including authentication, authorization, validation, documentation, and deployment.
+The goal is to implement a backend system based on a database-driven API design, including authentication, authorization, validation, documentation, and deployment using Docker.

 ---